parkerdavis1/agave-portfolio/content/blog/htmz/htmz.md

 ### \<iframes>

-I haven't worked with iframes much since my pre-CSS high school band website days.
-I'm surprised they aren't used more in modern web dev honestly - they're fun.
+<p>I haven't done much with iframes since working on my high school band's website in the early 2000s so I had to remind myself a bit about how they work.
+I'm surprised they aren't used more in modern web development honestly - <a href="https://superlative-pasca-66882e.netlify.app/" target="fun-frame" onclick="document.getElementById('fun-frame').style.display='inline';document.getElementById('hide-fun').style.display='inline'">they're fun</a>.</p>

+<iframe name="fun-frame" id="fun-frame" width="100%" style="display:none; height: 15rem"></iframe>

+<a href="#hide-fun" id="hide-fun" style="display:none" onclick="document.getElementById('fun-frame').style.display='none';this.style.display='none'">Hide</a>

 You can set targets for anchor links.
 The target you see most often is `target="_blank"` which opens a link in a new window.
 If you have iframes on the page, you can target them by referencing their `name`.
 To use htmz you set the target for links to a hidden iframe named `htmz`.

-If you include a [base](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/base) element anywhere on your HTML page with a target of "htmz", this automatically adds the target to all links on the page.
+Optionally, if you include a [base](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/base) element anywhere in your HTML document with a target of "htmz", this automatically adds the target to all links on the page.

 ```html
 <base target="htmz" />